Gantry Girder Design Guide | Load Calculations, Standards & Examples

 In India, gantry girders must be designed as per:

-• IS 800:2007 – General construction in steel – Code of Practice
+- IS 800:2007 (Reaffirmed 2022) – General construction in steel

-• IS 807:2006 – General code for cranes
+- IS 807:2006 – Design guidelines for EOT cranes and gantry girders

 ⚖️ Safety Note: As per IS 807, gantry girders are subjected to Class I, II or III loading, depending on usage frequency.
 Most industrial cranes fall under Class II (medium duty).